aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/1-iam-groups-roles-to-manage-eks-access/7-test-eks-access/index.en.md

 ---
-title : "Test Amazon EKS access" weight : 27
+title: "Test Amazon EKS access"
+weight: 27
 ---

 ## Automate assumerole with aws cli

 It is possible to automate the retrieval of temporary credentials for the assumed role by configuring the AWS CLI in the files `~/.aws/config` and `~/.aws/credentials`.
 As an example, we will define three profiles.